josephhilby/FreshlyGround/README.md

 ```
 LET x: Integer = 10;
 ```
-Before getting too far into the weeds, note that this snippet would fail to compile because FreshlyGround requires a `main()` method as an entry point.
-This example will ignore that and remain intentionally minimal in order to illustrate the compilation pipeline on a small, readable input.
+While the above snippet is valid, by itself it would fail to compile.
+This is because FreshlyGround requires a `main()` method as an entry point in all source code files.
+For simplicity, we will not include a `main()` method in this example.

 ### Syntactic Analysis (Lexing and Parsing)
 The lexer tokenizes the source code into a typed token stream.
 For this input, the relevant tokens correspond to: